Freelancing on the side, image of a woman doing taxes | Crunch

 As a self-employed person, you can choose to operate as a sole trader, or form your own limited company.

-The basic difference is that if you’re a sole trader then there’s no legal separation between you and your business.
+The basic difference is that if you’re a sole trader freelancer, then there’s no legal separation between you and your business.
 You’re personally liable for all activities of the business, including debts.

 Read more about the differences between sole traders and limited companies.